-This morning after, oh, I don’t know, the preacher’s third or fourth word into the sermon, it became evident to all that the one year old had become possessed with a demon, and I felt the need to take her to the cry room to lay on hands and drive those demons far from her.
-(This has been done many times and it is an effective practice with our children.
-They soon figure out that it is in their best interest to stay quiet during worship.)
+This morning after, oh, I don't know, the preacher's third or fourth word into the sermon, it became evident to all that the one year old was not going to be letting me listen, and I felt the need to take her to the cry room to allow the rest of the congregation that luxury.

-When I got back there, I closed the door, as usual, administered the laying on of hands, and waited for the demons to take leave of her so we could go back inside.
+When I got back there, I closed the door, as usual, and waited for her to quiet down.
 At this point, I should mention that my husband was not able to be with me during the worship service, so I felt a particular urgency to return to our pew.

 When she came out of the restroom with the tissues, I motioned her over to me and asked her to try the doorknob again.
 Nothing.

 Now, I was beginning to realize that the door was firmly stuck and we would need help to get it open.
 So I started to tell Madison to relay my situation to a friend sitting near the other children.

 Then, something happened that happens most often when I am pregnant.
 I began to laugh hysterically and couldn't stop.
 Or speak.
 Or breathe.
 I could only shake my head and slap my leg and randomly wave my arms about in a lame attempt at a sort of sign language for people with poor muscle control.
 All the while Madison was saying, "What, Mommy?
 What is it?"
 Then, she caught the giggles herself and the baby was looking at us as if maybe her demons had not been cast into a herd of swine, but instead into her mother!